capitalone/rubicon-ml/docs/source/contributing.rst

 .. code-block:: shell

    conda activate rubicon-ml-docs
-   pip install --no-deps -e ../
+   pip install -e ".[docs]"
-   make html
+   make clean html

 The newly built documentation can be opened in a browser.

 .. code-block:: shell

-   open ./build/html/index.html
+   make open

 Never commit built documentation code directly, only the source.
 Our ``.gitignore`` should handle keeping built docs out of the repo, and